Oil Pressure Switch

 Oil Pressure Switch at 1A Auto

-The oil pressure switch can be located in different places, depending on the model of your car truck, but it’s usually found in an oil gallery near the oil filter, or in the cylinder head.
+The oil pressure switch can be located in different places, depending on the model of your car truck, but it’s usually found in an oil gallery near the oil filter or in the cylinder head.
 The oil presses on a diaphragm in the switch.
-The diaphragm activates an electronic signal which is sent to a light or oil pressure gauge on your dashboard.
+The diaphragm activates an electronic signal that is sent to a light or oil pressure gauge on your dashboard.
 On newer vehicles, they may also send an electrical signal to the vehicle’s computer.
-The computer might shut down the engine in response to low oil pressure, in order to protect the engine.
+The computer might shut down the engine in response to low oil pressure in order to protect the engine.

 The oil pressure sending unit can fail for a number of different reasons.
 The diaphragm may become damaged or may get gummed up with oil residue.
 The electronic switch inside of it, or the wiring, could also fail.

 The most common reason oil pressure switches are replaced is because of an oil leak at the switch.
 A failed oil pressure switch will cause your oil pressure gauge to read low or not at all even when you have plenty of oil and good oil flow.
 It might also cause the engine to shut down at times, since the computer is reading the oil pressure as being lower than it actually is.
 One way to test a one wire oil pressure sensor is to disconnect the wire from the switch and ground it with the key on.
 If your vehicle is equipped with a light, this should turn the light on.
 If equipped with a gauge, this should cause your gauge to read at its highest level.
 If the gauge does this, but when re-connected, with the engine running, reads zero, then you either have a bad sending unit or no oil pressure.

 Can I replace an oil pressure switch myself?